Chukavin sniper rifle: History

 The SVCh rifle was designed on the basis of the SVK-2016 rifle.
 It was first presented in 2017 at the military-technical forum “Army-2017”.

 Russian tests of the Chukavin rifle have been completed in the fall 2021 and the rifle was recommended for adoption.
-The first deliveries were in September 2022.
+The first deliveries were conducted in September 2022.
 Long-term contracts have been signed.
 In November 2022, a decision was made to begin purchasing rifles for the needs of the Russian army.
 The contract for the first batch was signed by the Ministry of Defence.
-In February 2023 it was reported that mass-production began by Kalashnikov Concern.
+In February 2023, it was reported that mass-production began by Kalashnikov Concern.
 The qualification trials were completed on October 6, 2023.
 Some rifles were supplied in December 2023.
 Kalashnikov Concern announced they will ramp up the production in 2024 and completed the relevant contract in November 2024.
+It was adopted by the Russian Interior Ministry in March 2026.

 According to reports, the Chukavin rifle chambered for 7.62×54mmR is used since 2022 on a limited scale during the Russian invasion of Ukraine.